+Alcohol can interact with metoprolol to increase drowsiness and affect reflexes and judgement.
 Alcohol also effects your blood pressure and heavy drinking can lead to heightened blood pressure.
 If you choose to drink, be sure to not exceed the daily recommended limit of 1 unit/day for women and 2 units/day for men.

 The current average retail price of metoprolol is $33.54 for 1 month of 100mg tablets.

 Marley Drug offers both metoprolol succinate and metoprolol tartrate for affordable prices through our Wholesale Price List.
 You can get your medication for as low as $5.83/month with no insurance needed.
 Plus enjoy free shipping on 6- and 12-month supplies.